Rupert Giles: Sunnydale

-At the behest of the Watchers' Council, Giles travels to Sunnydale, California, and works as the librarian at the local high school.
+At the behest of the Watchers' Council, Giles travels to Sunnydale, California, and works as the librarian at the local secondary school.
 There he meets the current Slayer, Buffy Summers, whom he begins training.
-The library, a sort of command center for Buffy's demon-hunting gang, sits right above the Hellmouth.
+The library, a quasi-command centre for Buffy's demon-hunting gang, sits right above the Hellmouth.

 As the Watcher, librarian, and general authority figure, Giles often delivers exposition.
 He is a father figure to Buffy and her friends Xander Harris and Willow Rosenberg, together forming the "core four" of the Scooby Gang.
 Giles is often portrayed as something of a "straight man" and his "stuffy" Oxford sensibility serves as counterpoint to the stereotypical Southern Californian characters and setting.
 He makes a "weird cluck-cluck sound with his tongue" when he is angry but is "too English to say anything" ("Faith, Hope & Trick").
 He admits to being technophobic, a fact which often brings him into conflict with technopagan and computer science teacher, Jenny Calendar.
 However, after Jenny aids him in casting the demon Moloch out of the Internet, the pair reach an understanding and begin a romantic relationship.
-Despite his obvious fear with modern technology, Giles is quite adept with computers, which is required in his occupation as a librarian (Season Three episode "Gingerbread").
+Despite his obvious fear with modern technology, Giles is quite adept with computers, which is required in his occupation as a librarian (season 3 episode "Gingerbread") and likely had received this training while earning his master's degree in library and information science.
+It was never revealed of which library school Giles attended or whether he had pursued his PhD in this field.

-In Season Two, Giles' dark side is revealed and his relationship with Jenny deepens.
+In season 2, Giles' dark side is revealed and his relationship with Jenny deepens.
 In "The Dark Age", Ethan Rayne comes to Sunnydale to flee the demon Eyghon.
 Giles ashamedly admits to Buffy that he was responsible for summoning the demon in his youth, and is horrified when Jenny becomes possessed by Eyghon.
 Although Eyghon is defeated, Jenny takes time to cope with her ordeal, remaining distant from Giles in the meantime.
 When new Slayer Kendra Young arrives in Sunnydale, Giles shares with her an appreciation for obscure texts, resulting in Buffy nicknaming her the "She-Giles."
 Giles feels betrayed when Jenny reveals she is actually a member of the Kalderash gypsy clan, sent to keep an eye on Buffy's relationship with the vampire Angel.
 When Angel loses his soul he reverts to his evil, sadistic alter ego Angelus.
 Angelus murders Jenny, leaving her corpse for Giles to find in a romantic setting in his apartment ("Passion"), Giles seeks revenge by burning down Angelus' base.
 Angelus later kidnaps and tortures him, and Drusilla hypnotizes him into thinking she is Jenny so he will reveal how to awake Acathla.
 Buffy is forced to kill Angel to save the world, despite Willow's restoring his soul, and subsequently leaves Sunnydale.